 Technical analysis uses a completely different method.
 It’s a trading approach designed to evaluate investment flows and trading opportunities by analyzing statistical trends.

 These statistical trends are gathered from various trading activities, most notably price movement and volume.
 Technical analysis makes no effort to determine intrinsic value.
 Instead, it focuses on patterns derived from price movements and charting tools.
-These tools are used to appraise the strength or weakness of the underlying security or asset class.
+These tools are used to appraise the strength or weakness of the underlying security or asset class and determine the day trading strategies for cryptocurrency or other assets.

 Although technical analysis can be used with any asset class, it is most widely used among currency and commodity traders.
 Why?

-Because historical research suggests that currencies and commodities generate much better performance results when traders use trend-following tools commonly found in technical analysis.
+Because historical research suggests that currencies and commodities generate much better performance results when traders use trend-following tools commonly found in technical analysis to develop their day trading futures strategies.

 Cryptocurrencies Work Best With Technical Analysis

-Although cryptocurrencies have only been in existence for 10 years, technical analysis has proven to generate a better trading experience versus fundamental analysis.
+Although cryptocurrencies have only been in existence for 10 years, technical analysis has proven to generate good crypto trading strategies and a better trading experience versus fundamental analysis.

 Cryptocurrencies behave in a similar manner to commodities and foreign currencies (forex).
 Therefore, using technical indicators is the best course of action.
 There are hundreds of different technical indicators.
-Consequently, it can be rather difficult to select the best indicators.
+Consequently, it can be rather difficult to select the best indicators when developing your day trading cryptocurrency strategy.
 Some simply work better than others.

 Let’s review a few of the indicators that have yielded decent results trading cryptocurrencies.
-We’ll use Bitcoin in our examples.
+We’ll use Bitcoin in our examples, but keep in mind that the best crypto trading strategy advice can usually be used for any coin.

 Pay Attention to Volume

 Volume can provide several clues to the underlying strength or weakness of the market.
 It can give early warning signs concerning a possible change in trend.
-Many traders don’t pay attention to volume.
+Many traders don’t pay attention to volume when developing their crypto trading strategies.
 However, this is a mistake.
 Why?
 Because volume provides a “snapshot” picture of how many traders are actually establishing positions at various price levels.

-The best way to use this indicator is to compare and contrast the daily volume on a big up day or a big down day.
+The best way to use this indicator to develop a day trading cryptocurrency strategy is to compare and contrast the daily volume on a big up day or a big down day.
 If a bullish breakout is not confirmed by record volume, it’s probably a false breakout.

 Additionally, if a bearish breakout is not confirmed by record volume, the most likely outcome is also a false breakout.